 Stay tuned for more compelling conversations with multi-disciplinary artists from around the globe.
 Subscribe to receive notifications on newly released episodes and visit us on Instagram for weekly updates!

-Every week, we hear from one artist’s creative process, learning all about their most recent finished project.
+At Artist Praxis, we hear from one artist’s creative process, learning all about their most recent finished project.

 We discuss everything artists work with, from materials to thoughts, from dreams to gestures, from feelings to tools.